syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Blazor.md

 {% endtabs %}

-Step 9: Create a new MemoryStream method with name as **OpenAndSaveWord** in **WordService** class and include the following code snippet to **Open an existing Word document in Blazor** Server-Side application.
+Step 9: Create a new MemoryStream method with name as **OpenAndSaveDocument** in **WordService** class and include the following code snippet to **Open an existing Word document in Blazor** Server-Side application.

 {% tabs %}

 {% highlight c# tabtitle="C#" %}

-public MemoryStream OpenAndSaveWord()
+public MemoryStream OpenAndSaveDocument()
 {
     using (FileStream sourceStreamPath = new FileStream("Input.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite))
     {
         //Open an existing Word document.
-        using (WordDocument document = new WordDocument(sourceStreamPath, FormatType.Automatic))
+        using (WordDocument document = new WordDocument(sourceStreamPath, FormatType.Docx))
+    }
 }

 Step 10: Add below code example to add a paragraph in the Word document.

 {% tabs %}